Jessica Sutta: 2010–2018: Feline Resurrection and I Say Yes

 On September 19, 2010, Sutta released her debut solo single, "I Wanna Be Bad", as an independent artist, and the music video premiered exclusively on MTV.
 In 2011 Sutta signed with Hollywood Records and released her first single on a record label, "Show Me", on August 23.
 The song peaked at number one on the US Dance Club Songs, becoming the first former Pussycat Dolls to reach the top of an American chart.
 In 2012 she worked on her debut album, titled Sutta Pop and produced by Timbaland, RedOne and Busbee, recording songs such as "Amplify", "Good Boy", "Jack in the Box", "Disco Ball" and "Kissing the Sky".
 She also toured in festivals in US.
 Sutta planned to release "Make It Loud" as the lead single, but in October 2012 she was dropped from Hollywood and the album was canceled; the label said they didn't know how to promote her image into a catalog of teen artists.
 She has since stated that she still intends to release the album.

 In 2013 she signed with the independent label Citrusonic Stereophonic and released two singles, "Again" on March 26 and "Lights Out" on August 20 – both songs reached top 5 on US Dance Club Songs.
-In 2014 she signed with she signed to another independent label, Premier League Music, and released "Candy".
+In 2014 she signed to another independent label, Premier League Music, and released "Candy".
 On the label, she released a series of singles, including "Bottle Bitch", "Let It Be Love", "Feline Resurrection" and "Damn!
 (I Wish I Was Your Lover)".
 On June 9, 2016, she released her debut mixtape, Feline Resurrection, just for free download on her website.
 The album compiled the five previously singles and twelve new songs.
 On March 3, 2017, she released her second work, I Say Yes, also her debut studio album commercially, produced by Dave Audé and Danny Majic.
 The album was promoted with singles "Forever", "I Say Yes", "Feel Like Making Love" and "Distortion", the latter became her fourth number one single on US Dance Club Songs.

 2019–present: The Pussycat Dolls reunion

 On November 29, 2019, the Pussycat Dolls confirmed their comeback and, on February 7, 2020, they released a new single, "React", with a live performance on the finale of The X Factor: Celebrity.
 They announced a 36-date world tour, but plans were canceled due the worsening situation arising from the COVID-19 pandemic and the group ended the reunion in 2021.

 In 2021, Sutta took a hiatus from her artistic career to become a mother.

+In 2026, Sutta was not included in the Pussycat Dolls' 2026 reunion and subsequent tour, with Sutta not being informed of the announcement.
+She theorized her exclusion was because of her personal politics aligning with anti-vaccine activism, Robert F. Kennedy Jr., and MAGA.
+She made her musical comeback with the single, "Don't Take Much", produced by Dave Audé.